OpenQuadruped/spot_mini_mini/README.md

 ### Controls
-Assuming you have a Logitech Joystick:
+Assuming you have a Logitech Gamepad F310:

 `A`: switch between stepping and RPY